obertscheiderfhwn/RTMsim/README.md

-# RTMsim - A Julia module for filling simulations in Resin Transfer Moulding with the Finite Area Method
+# RTMsim - A Julia module for filling simulations in Resin Transfer Moulding

 # Statement of need